 Please Note: You may see the “Disabled” info continuously in your network details.
 This doesn’t impact Fortnite playing ability by any means.
 But if you want, you can stop it by changing the Net Debug Stats option to OFF and clicking on Apply.

 How to Identify Packet Loss?

 So, once you’re in a Fortnite match, you’ll be able to see your network information in the top-left corner of your screen.
 If in case, there is packet loss happening at that moment, you’ll be able to see red bars on the white line under your network stats.
 It indicates No Packet Loss or Packet Loss.
 Something like:

 No Packet Loss: A solid white line indicates no packet loss.

 Packet Loss: Red lines indicate packets that have been lost.

 If you’re seeing huge packet loss most of the time, it means there is a problem with your internet connection or IP address.
 We’ll recommend you to contact your ISP (Internet Service Provider) for further assistance.

-Additionally, using the VPN service on your computer while playing Fortnite can reduce packet loss or in-game lagging dramatically.
+Additionally, using the VPN service on your computer while playing Fortnite can dramatically reduce packet loss or in-game lag.
 But keep in mind that it may also increase the ping delay and sometimes VPN services may not be able to fix the packet loss as well.

 That’s it, guys.
 We assume this guide was helpful to you.
 For additional queries, you can comment below.